jharkins/flask-celery-starter/readme.md

 This repository contains my code and resources as I work through the course "The Definitive Guide to Celery and Flask."
 The primary goal is to learn how to integrate Celery, an asynchronous task queue, with Flask, a Python-based web framework, for managing background tasks and improving application performance.

+## Commands

+`$ docker-compose up -d --build`

+Build the project and run the services.

+`$ docker-compose logs -f`

+Look at the logs for the services.

+`$ curl -X POST http://localhost:5010/users/webhook_test/ -d {'data':'ping'}`

+Test an endpoint with data from the CLI.

+`$ docker-compose exec celery_worker bash`

+Get a shell in a running container.

 ## About the Course

 I didn't write the course - I just found it online and found it useful.
 The book covers the basics of Celery and producer/consumer-based task queues in general.
 By the end of the book, the reader is expected to be able to: